Introduction

 Another common tactic is to limit the public’s involvement to the strategy development stage.
 This effectively prohibits the community from playing an ongoing role in implementation and delivery – the times when all-important trade-offs often happen.
 Sometimes this comes from the hubris of public sector elected representatives – we have been elected so we know best – or a view that the local community will not have the experience or insight to understand the complexities of brand development.

-In our experience, extensive consultation with stakeholders and community representatives on brand development and subsequent engagement in brand delivery is key to successful strategy development, delivery and sustainable impact.
+In Bloom Consulting experience, extensive consultation with stakeholders and community representatives on brand development and subsequent engagement in brand delivery is key to successful strategy development, delivery and sustainable impact.

 The typical “dodges” used to avoid community involvement are about costs and limited resources.
 These excuses are simply no longer valid.
 There are now many low-cost online and off-line solutions available that make rich dialogue among stakeholders affordable and highly efficient.
 When people feel they have been listened to, given a voice, and empowered to participate in its delivery, the result is long-term support of the strategy and greater acceptance of its costs.